limxtop1989/VersatileLog/README.md

 # Feature
 1. Contains package, class and method name automatically for developer in log output.
 2. The log function is enable by default in debug version regardless of the log levels.
-3. The log function is enable above `INFO` level including in release version, however, programer can enable debug log at runtime without modifing the codes.
+3. The log function is enable above `INFO` level including in release version, however, developers can enable debug log at runtime without modifing the codes.